Get in Touch

 Internals of Debian Package Management

-• Archive metadata
+• Understanding archive metadata

-• Top-level "Release" file and authenticity
+• Analyzing the top-level "Release" file and authenticity

-• Archive-level "Release" files
+• Examining archive-level "Release" files

 • Fetching package metadata

-• Package state for APT
+• Understanding package states for APT

-• Package state for aptitude
+• Understanding package states for aptitude

-• Local copies of fetched packages
+• Managing local copies of fetched packages

-• Debian package file naming conventions
+• Deciphering Debian package file naming conventions

 • Using the dpkg command

-• Using the update-alternatives command
+• Utilizing the update-alternative command

 • Using the dpkg-statoverride command